 Since treatment for numbness focuses on the cause of the nerve problem, which includes a wide array of conditions, your doctor at South Valley Neurology uses one of many possible treatments.

 The complexity of generic symptoms like numbness and their underlying nerve damage makes it essential for your care to come from an experienced neurologist.

-If you develop ongoing numbness and tingling, call South Valley Neurology or request an appointment online today.
+If you develop ongoing numbness and tingling, call South Valley Neurology to request an appointment today.